Daily Current Affairs Quiz

 Chairship rotates alphabetically among the original five founding members: Brazil, Russia, India, China, South Africa.
 The 2025 chair was Brazil (Brasilia Summit).

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

+| 📌 Exam Tip | BRICS nations represent 45%+ of world population and approximately 37% of global GDP (PPP).
 UPSC tests BRICS vs G7 as competing governance frameworks under GS2 (International Relations).
-Previous year questions have tested NDB headquarters and BRICS founding year.
+Previous year questions have tested NDB headquarters and BRICS founding year. |

 Question 13 of 30

-India established its first strategic partnership with a Western nation in
+India established its first strategic partnership with a Western nation in 1998.
+Which country was it?

 Critically, France did not impose sanctions after India Pokhran-II nuclear tests in May 1998, unlike the US (Glenn Amendment sanctions), Japan, and others.
 In February 2026, the partnership was elevated to “Special Global Strategic Partnership” — the highest tier in India bilateral framework, above the “Strategic Partnership” level held with most major powers.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-The Horizon 2047 Roadmap (signed 2023) guides the next 25 years.
-Exam tip: France is a “resident Indo-Pacific power” (Reunion, Mayotte, New Caledonia, French Polynesia — 1.6 million citizens in the region).
+| 📌 Exam Tip | France is a "resident Indo-Pacific power" (Reunion, Mayotte, New Caledonia, French Polynesia — 1.6 million citizens in the region).
+This makes the India-France maritime partnership distinct from the India-US or India-UK ones. |

 Question 14 of 30